alvaroandresgarayromero/machinelearningsheet/docs/notes/supervised/linear_regression.rst

         - Ex: A model that produces a polynomial line of degree of 10 to fit a quadratic dataset.
 The line hits all datasets, but misses the point that the dataset is quadratic
     - A good model is one that doesn't underfit or overfit, and is able to make good predictions on new data that it hasn't seen
         - Ex: A model that produces a polynomial line of degree of 2 to fit a quadratic dataset.

-How to determine how many degree of freedoms?

     .. raw:: html